paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-075-chemical-weapons-convention-implementation.md

 ## § 6771.
 Expedited judicial review
 **(a) Civil action** Any person or entity subject to a search under this chapter may file a civil action challenging the constitutionality of any provision of this chapter.
 Notwithstanding any other provision of law, during the full calendar year of, and the two full calendar years following October 21, 1998, the district court shall accord such a case a priority in its disposition ahead of all other civil actions except for actions challenging the legality and conditions of confinement.

-**(b) En banc review** Notwithstanding any other provision of law, during the full calendar year of, and the two full calendar years following October 21, 1998, any appeal from a final order entered by a district court in an action brought under subsection (a) of this section shall be heard promptly by the full Court of Appeals sitting en banc.
+**(b) En banc review** Notwithstanding any other provision of law, during the full calendar year of, and the two full calendar years following October 21, 1998, any appeal from a final order entered by a district court in an action brought under subsection (a) shall be heard promptly by the full Court of Appeals sitting en banc.

 ### Statutory Notes